RedMiner2005/BioF111Notes/biolab.md

 * Blue-green and red algae lack chlorophyll b.
 Only found in plants and green algae
 * Two covalent and two coordinate bonds to Mg<sup>2+</sup> in chlorophyll.
   * At C7 of pyrrole ring IV, a phytol tail (20C) is attached (through a propionic ester bond).
 Useful in orientation and anchoring of chlorophyll.
-  * At C3 of pyrrole ring II, -CH<sub>3</sub> inn chlorophyll a, and aldehyde in chlorophyll b.
+  * At C3 of pyrrole ring II, -CH<sub>3</sub> in chlorophyll a, and aldehyde in chlorophyll b.
   * b is an accessory, transfers energy to a, about 2-3 more a than b in plants.
   * a found in all.
   * The fifth isocyclic ring is the chemically active site with only carbons
   * a: blue-green, b: yellow-green
+  * In algae, you will find only a, c, d, e at max.
   * a: soluble in petroleum, b: soluble in methyl alcohol
   * Xanthophyll: yellow, carotene: yellow-orange.
 * Cytolysis: hypotonic, cell bursts.
 Crenation(animals)/Cytorrhysis(plants): hypertonic